Elonsoft/esfront/CONTRIBUTING.md

 ### Coding style

 Please follow the coding style of the project.
-We use eslint, prettier and stylelint, so if possible, enable linting in your editor to get real-time feedback.
+We use eslint and prettier, so if possible, enable linting in your editor to get real-time feedback.

 - `npm run lint` checks the code style.
 - `npm run prettier:check` checks the code formatting.